Q1. Can I download a copy of your Red Special plans and/or CAD files?

 A1.
 Although I will make plans for some of my guitar modification projects available, I will not do this for my Brian May Red Special build project.
 I have provided a detailed explanation at the link below.
 I am only able to upload common file formats such as Adobe PDF, Microsoft Excel spreadsheets and Microsoft Word documents on my WordPress plan so this restricts me from uploading CAD format binary files such as AutoCAD DWG, DXF, STL, etc.

 Q2.
 Do you make guitar parts to sell?

 A2.
 I do not make any guitar parts to sell on a commercial basis, I do not sell any branded guitar parts or equipment and I do not trade or sell my own equipment.
 I have a full time job, I am married with two children and make and modify guitars only as a hobby.
-It generally takes me a great deal longer to carry out work than a professional luthier since I do not spend all of my leisure time carrying out guitar project work.
-I try to plan and execute my work to a high quality standard which is itself very time consuming.
+It generally takes me a great deal longer to execute work than a professional luthier since I do not spend my available time carrying out guitar project work.
+I try to plan and execute every project to a high quality standard which is itself very time consuming.
 As you can see in the “Collaborate” section of this website, I have worked on a limited basis with other Brian May enthusiasts who I trusted to complete a collaborative project to a quality both parties could be proud of.